 The stakeholder group representatives include:

-- State Engineer – Timothy Barnett, Alabama Department of Transportation
+- State Engineer – Timothy Barnett, Retired from Alabama Department of Transportation

 - State Engineer – John Miller, Missouri Department of Transportation